Hello guys, let us start off with your backgrounds?

 Ed – I said if we wanted to see them up close we had to walk.

-Ashley – I actually didn’t even say anything … I just hung my head a little bit, and Ed said “You want to go stand on them, don’t you”.
-I smiled, and he sighed and nodded.
+Ashley – I actually didn’t even say anything … I just hung my head a little bit, and Ed asked if I wanted to go stand on them.
+I smiled, he sighed and nodded…

 Ed – . . . so we started walking . . .